 She screamed like a spoiled child in a tantrum, stamping her feet and slamming the palms of her hands against the steering wheel.
 She caught sight of Lydia approaching with caution.
 Her gun was still drawn.

-“Let’s see how you like a bullet in your butt ugly face, whore,” Tabitha said feeling a little giddy.
+“Let’s see how you like a bullet in your cunt face,” Tabitha said feeling a little giddy.
 She reached into the glove compartment and retrieved her own gun.
 No bullets.
 “Are you fucking kidding me with this?”

 She dropped the gun to the floor.
 If Lydia saw her with it in her hand she would open fire.
 Instead she looked in the mirror, checked her make up and fixed her hair.
 She pushed the button and the window slowly whirred open.

 “Is there a problem officer?” she asked with a grin

 Sam is on a mission to find the missing mayor and you can now have the complete season 1 of the Knock Knock series on the go!
 Download for kindle at the link below.
 Free on Kindle Unlimited.